Fred V. Brown is currently in his fifth term as 8th District Councilmember. He before represented the district from 1994

 About district 8

 The eighth council district is comprised of several neighborhoods, each with a distinct character.
 Public spaces within the area include: Gainesway Park, River Hill Park, Hartland Park and Berry Hill Park; as well as, the Gainesway Community Center and the Tates Creek Golf Course & Aquatic Center.

 Unique to the eighth council district is the Tates Creek School campus, which has elementary, middle and high schools within walking distance from each other.
 The Academy for Leadership at Millcreek Elementary is also in the district, off Appian Way.

-Created in the late 1950s through the late 1970s, the eighth council district has a strong sense of community pride and tradition.
+Created in the late 1950s through the late 1970s, the eighth council district has a strong sense of community and tradition.